beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

-The 5- and 50-class SVMs performed well, with the vast majority of predictions being accurate.
+The 5- and 50-class SVMs performed well, with the majority of predictions being accurate.
 On the 5-class confusion matrix, one can see that class 3 (the ring finger) gets more consistently confused with other classes; this can likely be attributed to how it is difficult to move one's ring finger